cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 ## Overview

-In Eclipse PDE terminology a **product** is the outermost packaging unit — it defines what an end user actually runs.
+In Eclipse PDE terminology a **product** is the outermost packaging unit.
+It defines what an end user actually runs.
 The `CIMTool.product` file at the root of this project is the authoritative descriptor for everything about the CIMTool application from the user's perspective: its name, version, icons, splash screen,